clockchip/LC475-CoolingFanExtender/README.md

 # 3D-Printable Cooling Fan Extension for Apple LC475

-This is a 3D-printable fan extension designed to mount on top of the 60mm x 60mm x 10mm case fan of an Apple LC475 computer.
+This is a 3D-printable fan extension designed to be mounted on top of the 60mm x 60mm x 10mm case fan of an Apple LC475 computer.
 The extension improves airflow by efficiently directing hot air away from the CPU cooler mounted on the built-in Motorola 68040 processor.
 This enhances cooling performance and system stability.